 Credit Score Requirement

 While there is obviously no credit score requirement when paying for a solar installation in cash, a credit score within a certain range may be necessary to qualify for loans, leases, and PPAs.
 Generally, a FICO credit score in the high 600s (out of 850) gives a borrower a good chance of being accepted for these financing options.
 For those with a lower credit score, some states offer special loans or financing options, including on-bill financing, which attaches the payment of the loan to the borrower’s electric bill.
-To see a list of the states that offer such programs, visit the upd.

 Monthly Payment Considerations